Larkoss/Bitmap-Steganography-Library/README.md

 ## Operation 7: Create a bmp image from text
 $./bmpSteganography –stringToImage sampleImage.bmp inputText.txt

 This function implements what is described in section C. of Chapter IV.
-The text in the inputText .txt "converted" to a bmp image which will be a gray image.
+The text in the inputText .txt is "converted" to a bmp image which will be a gray image.
 Note that the length of the text must be sufficient to fill the dimensions of the image and make a result visible to the naked eye.
 The sampleImage .bmp used only to assign the generated image the same values for the BITMAP_FILE_HEADER and BITMAP_INFO_HEADER.
 ![alt text](https://i.imgur.com/ztYmvre.png)

 ## Operation 8: Decoding/Retrieving secret text from a bmp image
 $./bmpSteganography –imageToString encryptedTextImage.bmp

 A text file named outputText.txt is created.

+# Extra Operations
+## Operation 1: Create a bmp image from audio
+$./bmpSteganography -encodeAudio sampleImage.bmp sound.wav

+The audio in the sound .wav is "converted" to a bmp image which will be a gray image.
+Note that the length of the audio must be sufficient to fill the dimensions of the image and make a result visible to the naked eye.
+The sampleImage .bmp used only to assign the generated image the same values for the BITMAP_FILE_HEADER and

+## Operation 2: Decoding/Retrieving secret audio from a bmp image
+$./bmpSteganography –decodeAudio encryptedAudioImage.bmp

+A text file named Decrypted.wav is created.